-Construction, alterations or other actions to be authorized by a building permit shall be consistent with the provisions of the Conservation Plan and/or with heritage alteration permits sanctioning construction, alterations or other actions.
+Construction, alterations or other actions to be authorized by a building permit shall be consistent with Sections 2 and 4 of Part II, Part III and attachments to this Conservation Plan, the DL&A Plan, and heritage alteration permits sanctioning construction, alterations or other actions.

-As the House is recognized as a historic site, Building Code equivalencies may be used to lessen visual impacts on the historical appearance or authenticity of the building.
+As the House is recognized as an historic site, Building Code equivalencies may be used to lessen visual impacts on the historical appearance or authenticity of the building.
 To utilize Building Code equivalencies, the Owner shall retain a qualified architect that is acceptable to the City Architect.